newrelic/opentelemetry-collector-releases/test/README.md

 3. Canaries

-Tests launched in steps two and three use Ansible to perform the validation, thus, an inventory file needs to be providedn.
+Tests launched in steps two and three use Ansible to perform the validation, thus, an inventory file needs to be provided.
 EC2 instances with the corresponding inventory file can be easily created using the [provision tool](./provision/README.md).

 ## Packaging installation (Molecule)